hmrc/income-tax-mtd-changelog/README.md

 ##### Added

-Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` in v4.0 for tax years 2025-26 onwards for the following endpoints:
+Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` for tax years 2025-26 onwards for the following endpoints:

 - Create or Amend Coding Out Underpayments and Debt Amounts
 - Delete Coding Out Underpayments and Debt Amounts